Xbc-gressor/Recommendation-System-for-University-Choosing/README.md

 * Put the front-end code (in the **Interface** folder) into the **WebContent** folder of the web project
 * Start the server and try to use it

 If you encounter any problems during the process, please submit an issue.
+Thanks.